bluebird89/docs/Tools/Mac/Mac.md

 - 查词典 Command+L
 - 在浏览器查询 Command+B

-### cli
+### Cli

-[guarinogabriel/Mac-CLI](https://github.com/guarinogabriel/Mac-CLI)  OS X command line tools for developers – The ultimate tool to manage your Mac.
+* [guarinogabriel/Mac-CLI](https://github.com/guarinogabriel/Mac-CLI)  OS X command line tools for developers – The ultimate tool to manage your Mac.
 It provides a huge set of command line commands that automatize the usage of your OS X system.

-[0nn0/terminal-mac-cheatsheet](https://github.com/0nn0/terminal-mac-cheatsheet)List of my most used commands and shortcuts in the terminal for Mac
+* [0nn0/terminal-mac-cheatsheet](https://github.com/0nn0/terminal-mac-cheatsheet)List of my most used commands and shortcuts in the terminal for Mac

 ### finder